-We exchanged some idea with NJU-China about the design of our logo, receiving some helpful suggestions.
-In the beginning, we designed two logo respectively with the theme of earthworm and engineering bacteria.
-When we were hesitating for which one to choose, Nanjing-China advised that we can choose the logo with soil element, giving that soil element can express the theme of our project——environment protection better.
+NJU-NAU We exchanged some idea with NJU about the design of our logo, and received some helpful suggestions.
+In the beginning, we designed two logos respectively with the theme of earthworm and engineering bacteria.
+When we were hesitating to choose one, NJU advised that we can choose the logo with soil element, giving that soil element can express the theme of our project——environment protection better.

-We designed the earthworm as a ring with a gap, and fill in a little bit of black to represents the clitellum of earthworm.
-Nanjing-China suggested that we can enhance the balance of design by adjusting the position of the gap and clitellum and the size of bud, and use more arcs to make the image of the earthworm three-dimensional.
-With the help of NJU-China, we perfected our design of logo, planning to make an animation of logo to emphasize the existence of earthworm.
+We designed the earthworm as a ring with a gap, and fill in a little bit black to represents the clitellum of earthworm.
+NJU suggested that we can enhance the balance of design by adjusting the position of the gap and clitellum and the size of bud, and use more arcs to make the image of the earthworm three-dimensional. <b>With the help of NJU, we perfected our design of logo</b>, planning to make an animation of logo to emphasize the existence of earthworm.

+<b>September</b>

+NAU-NJU NJU asked us about the recent experiments.
+After learning that NJU have carried out in vivo experiments on binding polyP and GFP, we asked them <b>whether they have also done in vivo binding experiments</b>, and reminded them that they should <b>pay attention to their in vivo binding conditions</b>.
+NJU did carry out these experiments later and showed that +36GFP and polyP could be synthesized simultaneously in vivo and directly combined in bacteria.

+<b>October</b>

+In October, we had <b>a concluding online meeting</b>with NJU.
+During the meeting, we summarized our projects respectively and shared our thoughts and reflections on partnership throughout the season, as well as our vision for the future.
+In the end, we took a photo together, which kept precious memories and contributed to our deep friendship.